legendcodermartino1245/ldac-optimization-guide/README.md

    *(Must be done **while the headphones are connected** — this flushes Samsung's internal LDAC override.
 Critical: Samsung has no “Default” codec option)*

 3. **Disable Developer Options afterwards** → `#7`
    *(Still while connected — this finalizes override memory wipe and ensures no silent reassertion later)*
+   ✅ *You may now safely power off the headphones.
+The override memory has been wiped and no further interaction is required until the reset.*

 4. **Hardware Reset headphones** → `#1`
    *(Power + Custom button for 7 seconds — wipes firmware profile and pairing data)*